Hans Ørberg

-Hans Henning Ørberg (21 April 1920 – 17 February 2010) was a Danish linguist and teacher.
+Hans Henning Ørberg (21 April 1920 – 17 February 2010, sometimes written as Oerberg) was a Danish linguist and teacher.
 He received a master's degree in English, French, and Latin at the University of Copenhagen and taught these languages in many Danish high schools until 1963 and then taught in a Danish Gymnasium until 1988.
 He was the author of LINGVA LATINA PER SE ILLVSTRATA, (Note: lit.
 'The Latin language illustrated through itself') a widely used method for learning Latin through the natural method.

 Career

 From 1953 to 1961, Ørberg worked in the Naturmetodens Sproginstitut (Note: The nature method institute), an institute where languages are taught according to the "natural method" of learning.
 While there he created a new course in Latin: LINGUA LATINA SECUNDUM NATURAE RATIONEM EXPLICATA (Note: The Latin language explained by natural method) published in 1955.
 Besides the author's name, there are no non-Latin words in the book.
 The book has been revised a few times, including in 1983 and 1991; the title was also changed, to LINGVA LATINA PER SE ILLVSTRATA.
-In his retirement, Ørberg directed the Domus Latina (Note: Latin House) publishing house and gave lectures in Europe and the United States on the natural method.
+In his retirement, Ørberg directed the Domus Latina (Note: Latin House) publishing house and gave lectures in European countries and the United States on the natural method.